641 Student Fees-Incidental Charges and Refunds

 A. All regular and special rental rates for student dormitories and student apartments shall be approved by the Board upon the recommendation of the University.
 The University may recommend special rates for non-student groups during summer periods, etc.

 B. Pursuant to Policy 640 Payment of Student Fees and Enrollment of Students, rental for student dormitory or residence hall units shall be payable in full in advance of the beginning of a term.
 However, residence hall students can participate in the installment payment plan.
-See Policy 644 Installment Fee Payment Program.
+See Policy 644 Installment Payment Plan.

 X. Other Fee and Charge Considerations